kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - GET /api/health → Same payload; safe for monitoring
 - Health responses include no-store Cache-Control headers.

-Notes on backend runtime (no React tooling)
-- This backend is a pure Express server.
-It does not use react-scripts, webpack-dev-server, or any React dev tooling.
-- npm scripts run node/nodemon only and honor HOST and PORT variables.
-If HOST is unset or set to 'localhost', the process binds 0.0.0.0 automatically.

 Notes on authentication and hashing
 - Uses per-organization orgSalt (v2) with optional environment pepper.
 Legacy v1 hashes are migrated on login.
 - Public auth endpoints:
   - POST /api/auth/signup
   - POST /api/auth/login
   - POST /api/auth/reset-password

-LLM Costs API quick checks
-- List (no auth demo): curl -sS -H "x-organization-id: org_demo" "http://localhost:3001/api/llm-costs?limit=5&page=1"
-- Health for module:    curl -sS "http://localhost:3001/api/llm-costs/health" -i

 Troubleshooting
 - Port already in use (EADDRINUSE):